-Rudy Hollister has it made: A world renowned chef, a love-of-his-life wife, a Bel-Air home, and a taste for fine scotch.
-But when he loses his wife in a booze-caused car accident, his business partner also helps him lose everything else.
+Eddie Hollister has it made: A world renowned chef, a love-of-his-life wife, a Bel-Air home, and a taste for fine scotch.
+But when he loses his wife in a booze-infused car accident, his business partner also helps him lose everything else.

 One year later Rudy finds himself the reluctant heir to his mother’s grungy Mojave tavern, complete with quirky staff, failing business and ruthless competitor.
 Eventually, a comely British hydrologist convinces him to fight for the dump--regaining his self-respect, avenging his ex-partner and reconnecting with his estranged son in the process.